-But here’s the good news: most struck-by accidents are preventable.
-By combining proven safety protocols with modern AI-powered video analytics, safety leaders can move from reacting after an incident to preventing them in real time.
-This guide breaks down the true costs, root causes, and provides a clear framework for moving from a reactive to a proactive safety model using modern technology.
+The risk of most struck-by accidents can be reduced.
+By combining proven safety protocols with video AI, safety leaders can move from reacting after an incident to addressing risks before they escalate.
+This guide breaks down the true costs, root causes, and offers a clear framework for moving from a reactive to a forward-looking safety model using current technology.

-Struck-by accidents are more than just a safety statistic—they are a leading operational risk for any warehouse.
-Unlike minor bumps or cuts, these incidents often involve heavy machinery, falling objects, or vehicle collisions, resulting in severe injuries to feet, legs, hands, and hips.
+Struck-by accidents represent a leading operational risk for any warehouse.
+Unlike minor bumps or cuts, these incidents often involve heavy machinery, or vehicle collisions, resulting in severe injuries to feet, legs, hands, and hips.

-The average OSHA penalty per incident is $8,955, but that’s just the tip of the iceberg.
+The average OSHA penalty per incident is $8,955, but this figure doesn’t include indirect costs.
 Indirect costs—like overtime, temporary staffing, retraining, lost productivity, and legal fees—can multiply the total impact by three to five times the direct expense.
 In a high-turnover, fast-moving environment, even a single incident can disrupt schedules and delay shipments.

 Struck-by incidents are a top driver of lost-time injuries, regulatory fines, and operational headaches in warehousing.
-Proactive prevention isn’t just best practice—it’s mission-critical for financial and operational health.
+Anticipatory safety measures are mission-critical for financial and operational health.

 Understanding why these accidents happen is the first step.
-Here are the top five causes in warehouses, with actionable prevention strategies and how AI video analytics can supercharge safety efforts.
+Here are the top five causes in warehouses, with actionable safety strategies and how video AI can enhance safety efforts.

 1. Forklift and Vehicle Collisions